patkaiist/patkaiist.github.io/_posts/2020-12-08-annalsreturns.md

 ---
-title: 'Annals of Wu returns?'
+title: 'Test post'
 date: 2020-12-08
 permalink: /posts/2020/12/08/
 tags:
   - meta
 ---

 Quick test post.
-Thinking of putting my blog back up here on GitHub Pages.
-Just seeing how this is going.
+Need to incorporate the dates into the teaching and talks pages, I think.